xloem/py-w3storage/README.md

 # py-w3

-This is a reimplementation of the web3.storage HTTP api.
+This is a reimplementation of a python client for the web3.storage HTTP api.

 There is an existing implementation at https://pypi.org/project/web3storage, but at the time of writing it did not have an associated public source repository.